himanshufi/BackgroundTasks/README.md

 <br><br>
 Also, we are observing the table's data to reflect the changes on UI in case of any change.
 <br><br>
-Following are the tasks which are executed in the `WorkManager`:
+<b>Following are the tasks which are executed in the `WorkManager`: </b>
-1. Network call: To fetch the data.
+ * Network call: To fetch the data.
-2. Database operation: To save the data into the db.
+ * Database operation: To save the data into the db.

-### Note: The operations will execute even if app is closed.
+### Note: The operations will execute even if the app is closed.